trading-app-ca/part-a-docs/README.md

 **jsonwebtoken**: A library to create and verify JSON Web Tokens (JWT) for secure user authentication.

-**mongoose**: An ODM (Object Data Modeling) library for MongoDB and Node.js, used to interact with the MongoDB database.
+**mongoose**: An ODM (Object Data Modelling) library for MongoDB and Node.js, used to interact with the MongoDB database.

 ### Backend Dev Dependencies